Abemaciclib is a targeted or biological therapy drug.

-If you have any swelling, wheezing, chest pain or difficulty breathing after taking abemaciclib, contact your hospital immediately.
+If you have any swelling, wheezing, chest pain or difficulty breathing after taking abemaciclib, contact your local A&E department, GP or treatment team immediately.

-While female fertility may not be affected, abemaciclib can decrease fertility in men.
+While women’s fertility may not be affected, abemaciclib can decrease fertility in men.
 Men taking abemaciclib may want to talk to their treatment team about sperm preservation before starting treatment.

 You’ll be advised not to breastfeed during treatment and for at least three weeks after your last dose of abemaciclib.
-This is because there is a chance that your baby may absorb the drug through your breast milk, which may cause harm.
+This is because there’s a chance that your baby may absorb the drug through your breast milk, which may cause harm.

-You shouldn’t have any live vaccines while you’re having abemaciclib.
-Live vaccines include measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.
+You shouldn’t have any live vaccines, which include measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.